YOU CAN'T BE FIXED!

 Maybe it’s to become whole, which includes broken parts.
 Maybe it’s to develop flexibility rather than immunity.
 Maybe it’s to build a life rich with meaning, which necessarily includes pain alongside joy.

+Perhaps it’s to stop treating your emotional life as a problem to be solved and start treating it as information to be understood.
 You can’t be fixed because you’re not broken.
-You’re a human being having a human experience, and that experience includes the full range of emotions, beautiful and terrible, wanted and unwanted, comfortable and challenging.
+You’re a human being having a human experience, and that experience includes the full range of emotions—beautiful and terrible, wanted and unwanted, comfortable and challenging.

 Comments